 Kennedy followed in past justices’ footsteps by retiring at the end of the Supreme Court’s annual term, giving the president and the Senate until the first week of October to choose and confirm a replacement.
 Trump told White House reporters on Wednesday that he would start the process to select a nominee “as quickly as possible.”
 Senate Majority Leader Mitch McConnell said the Republican-led chamber would also act speedily to fill the vacancy.
 “We will vote to confirm Justice Kennedy’s successor this fall,” he said in a floor speech.

 Democrats are effectively powerless to prevent Trump from confirming another selection to the high court on their own.
 Republican senators already killed the judicial filibuster when Democrats invoked it in a futile effort to block Neil Gorsuch’s confirmation last year.
-With a 51-seat majority, Republicans would need to lose vote from two of their own senators for a nomination to fail.
+With a 51-seat majority, Republicans would need to lose votes from two of their own senators for a nomination to fail.
 Considerable outside pressure will likely fall on Maine Senator Susan Collins and Alaska Senator Lisa Murkowski, two pro-choice Republicans, to reject a nominee who might threaten abortion rights.

 Kennedy’s retirement is a crushing defeat for the Democratic Party and for liberal policymaking.
 In 2016, Antonin Scalia’s death and that year’s presidential election gave Democrats an opportunity to place a fifth justice nominated by their party on the Supreme Court for the first time since 1969.
 Trump’s victory instead allowed Republicans to first solidify the court’s existing conservative majority, and now push it even further to the right.
 A liberal majority on the Supreme Court is now out of reach for at least a generation, maybe longer.
 Instead, every major policy program that the American left hopes to enact—Medicare for All, universal college tuition, and more—will have to face a gauntlet of conservative jurists in order to survive.